kachick/optionalargument/README.md

 Description
 -----------

-Flexible define and parse keyword like arguments too easy.
+Flexible define and strict parse keyword like arguments.

 Features
 --------